McCroden/actuarial-definitions/actuarial_definitions.md

 > A procedure that uses an actuarial cost method and may include an asset valuation method and an amortization method, to determine the periodic contribution for a plan (for example,theproceduretodeterminethenetperiodicpensioncostunderaccountingstandards).
 (ASOP No. [4][4])

 ##### Cost of Capital:
-> [1] The rate of return that capital could earn in an alternative investment of equivalent risk.
+> 1: The rate of return that capital could earn in an alternative investment of equivalent risk.
 The source of the capital may be internal or external.
 (ASOP No. [26][26])
 >
-> [2] The rate of return that capital could be expected to earn in alternative investments of equivalent risk; also known as opportunity cost.
+> 2: The rate of return that capital could be expected to earn in alternative investments of equivalent risk; also known as opportunity cost.
 (ASOP No. [30][30])

 ##### Cost(s):
-> [1]All benefit payments and expenses associated with issuing and maintaining a company’s insurance policies and contracts, with no provision for profit.
+> 1: All benefit payments and expenses associated with issuing and maintaining a company’s insurance policies and contracts, with no provision for profit.
 (Ex.
 Draft proposed revision of ASOP 10 Methods and Assumptions for Use in life Insurance Company Financial Statements Prepared in Accordance with US GAAP)
 >
-> [2] The amount assigned to a period using a cost allocation procedure for purposes other than funding.
+> 2: The amount assigned to a period using a cost allocation procedure for purposes other than funding.
 This may be a function of plan obligations, normal cost, expenses, and assets.
 In many situations, cost is determined for accounting purposes.
 (2nd Ex.
 Draft proposed revision of ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions

 ##### Cost Allocation Procedure:
 > A procedure that uses an actuarial cost method to determine the periodic cost for a plan (for example, the procedure to determine the net periodic pension cost under accounting standards).
 (2nd Ex.
 Draft proposed revision of ASOP 4 Measuring Pension Obligations and Determining Pension Plan Costs or Contributions)